superhu4/bibledelight/content/plans/narratives.md

 - Good option to cover the narrative of the Bible.
 - Manageable amount of text to read each day.
 - Many supporting resources which can be used in a variety of contexts.
-- Doesn't follow the church calendar.
+- Does not follow the church calendar.